Jon-Westbrook/code-snippets/README.md

 # code-snippets

-Interesting snippets that can be re-used for various projects.
+Useful snippets that can be re-used for various projects.